-This article caught my eye since, during the last El Niño, I was on “The O'Reilly Factor” debating Bill Nye (Feb.
-2010):
+This Salon article caught my eye because during the last El Niño I was on “The O'Reilly Factor” debating Bill Nye (February 2010):

 - Bill Nye demolishes climate deniers: “The single most important thing we can do now is talk about climate change.”

 At the end of our debate, I challenged Bill to a grand experiment, something a man of science like him should love.
-I put forth an idea on where the temperature would go by 2030.
-I opined it would return to the level, as measured by the National Center for Environmental Prediction (NCEP), it was in the late 1970s when we began recording real-time temperatures.
+I put forth an idea on where global temperatures would go by 2030.
+I opined it would return to the level, as measured by the National Center for Environmental Prediction (NCEP), it was in the late 1970s, when we began recording real-time temperatures.

-You may have noticed over the years Bill Nye’s increasingly shrill tones on this matter.
+You may have noticed over the years Bill’s increasingly shrill tone on this matter.
 I haven’t followed his career all that much, though I knew before I debated him that he and I did not share the same opinion on global warming.
 My kids, then 14 and 11, pointedly told me I was in essence debating a man as beloved as Santa Clause and that I should be “nice.”

 I want you to read the whole article above.
 Here is a man who never responded to my challenge now saying this: